irwanhub2016/absen-otomatis-talenta/README.md

 // Hardcoded latitude and longitude values const latitude = -62434;
 const longitude = 1054.3434;

+// disable with comment for this code if you hard code the value const { latitude, longitude } = await getGeolocation();

 // Assigning hardcoded values to latitude and longitude variables { latitude, longitude } = { latitude, longitude };